wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-reporting-api-getting-started.md

 ### Get your directory ID, client ID, and client secret

 The steps below will walk you through obtaining your application's client ID and client secret.
-You will also need to know your tenant name, it can be either your *.onmicrosoft.com or a custom domain name.
+You will also need to know your tenant name, it can be either your *.partner.onmschina.cn or a custom domain name.
 Copy these into a separate place; you'll use them to modify the script.

 #### Application Client ID
 - Navigate to the Applications tab.